sunfounder/euler-kit/docs/source/pyproject/py_game_10_second.rst

             count = int((time.ticks_ms()-timeStart)/10)
         display(count)

-Shake the wand, the 4-digit 7-segment display will start counting, shake again will let it stop counting.
+The 4-digit 7-segment display will begin counting when you shake the wand, and will stop counting when you shake it again.
-If you succeed in keeping the displayed count at 10.00, then you win.
-Shake it one more time to start the next round of the game.
+You win if you manage to keep the displayed count at 10.00.
+The game will continue after one more shake.